shwina/still-magic/_en/process.md

 Once the stand-up meeting is over, everyone gets back to work.
 In many agile teams,
-this means sitting with a partner and doing [pair programming](#g:pair-programming).
+this means sitting with a partner and doing {% include g key="g:pair-programming" text="pair programming" %}.
 One person, called the driver, does the typing, while the other person, called the navigator, watches and comments;